Come with an open mind. Your body will follow.

 She enjoys serving her community by offering a free weekly yoga class incorporating Christian scripture and prayer followed by fellowship time at her church, volunteering for a social change organization called Shakti Rising, and promoting green living at Green Living Tools website.

-Meg Long began her 13 + years of yoga practice while serving as a Peace Corps volunteer in Kenya.
-She found the meditative aspect of yoga helped to maintain her mental well-being while working with high risk populations in extremely stressful environments.
-Throughout her 14 years of successful work in Social Services, she has found yoga to be a strong foundation for staying motivated and determined.
+Meg Long began practicing yoga in 2003 while serving as a Peace Corps Volunteer in Kenya, East Africa.
+She found the meditative aspect of yoga helped to maintain her mental well-being while she worked with high risk populations in extremely stressful environments.
+Throughout her career in the field of Public Health, yoga continues to be a strong foundation for staying motivated, focused, and healthy.
 Her love of helping others through difficult times led to a transition into teaching, initially through trauma informed yoga for community members recovering from alcohol and drug addiction.
-She found not only does the meditative aspect of yoga help with emotion healing, but also with physical healing.
+She also found that the meditative aspect of yoga helps with both emotional and physical healing.
+Through the Bikram series, Meg healed her torn rotator cuff without the aid of surgery.
+Meg teaches the Hot 26, Yin, Hatha, Bikyasa, The Rocket, and leads a yearly yoga retreat in Quimixto, Mexico.
+She also runs the NMSU Social Services program and Aggie Cupboard food pantry.
+In addition, she teaches several courses for the Department of Public Health Sciences at NMSU and DACC.

 Holly Rae Bemis-Schurtz